ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview.md

 ## IBM Cloud side cloud management platform

-The following diagram is an example of an ICP and CAM deployment with the {{site.data.keyword.cloud_notm} infrastructure, with connections to the on-premises vCenter and IBM Kubernetes Service (IKS) service deployed on {{site.data.keyword.cloud_notm}.
+The following diagram is an example of an ICP and CAM deployment with the {{site.data.keyword.cloud_notm}} infrastructure, with connections to the on-premises vCenter and IBM Kubernetes Service (IKS) service deployed on {{site.data.keyword.cloud_notm}}.
 Users can deploy virtual machines (VMs) on-premises and VMs into a vCenter Server instance, and containers to the ICP and IKS cluster.

 Figure 1.
 Cloud management from cloud side